Skip to Content

 Your doctor will do a physical exam and ask you about your health history.

 Fluid in the lung cavity can occur with other conditions, such as heart disease.
-If someone has liver disease but not heart disease, the fluid in the lung cavity is more likely hepatic hydrothorax.
+If someone has liver disease but not heart disease, the fluid in the lung cavity is more likely to be hepatic hydrothorax.

 Your doctor may order the following tests to confirm a diagnosis: